 - Their fields will be displayed in one of two ways:

-- A drop-down menu, which contains eBay's desired entries.
+- A drop-down menu which will contain eBay's desired entries.

 - Or a text-box with a drop-down menu; in the text-box, you can enter free-form values, or use the suggestions from eBay found in the drop-down menu.

 - If you see a red asterisk (*) next to any of the fields eBay requires that attribute and your item will not successfully upload without a value.
-The other fields are for better matching, searching, informational, but are optional.
+The other fields are for better matching, and searching, possibly only internal and informational, but are optional.

 The business policies are populated from eBay based on what has been created by you directly on the site, in addition to any that eBay auto-created for you based on your previous listings.
 Set up default policies using the drop-down menu on your eBay Configuration page, or set them individually using the drop-down menu found on your Single Listing page in the eBay Attributes.
 Any items that have a policy selected on the listing page will override the defaults that may be set.